"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 Consequently, a criminal case and a civil case have very different burdens of proof and different levels of intent.
 Whereas a civil lawsuit serves to punish negligence, criminal intent is usually the basis for punishment in a criminal case.
 But these can often overlap.

 In some cases, a criminal act may have led to a wrongful death claim.
 In this case, there will be a separate criminal prosecution of the at-fault party.
 A wrongful death claim may even ignite a criminal investigation and prosecution.
 It is possible that both a wrongful death case and a criminal case happen at the same time.
 But just because the at-fault party is not being held criminally responsible for the death of a loved one, it does not have any bearing on an individual’s right to pursue a wrongful death lawsuit.
-At Kucher Law, our NY wrongful death attorneys offer free consultations and we work on a contingency fee, meaning we do not get paid until we recover financial compensation for you and your loved ones.
-Call us anytime at (929) 274-8000.

 The term wrongful death can refer to any death that has resulted from a negligent, illegal, or intentional act by another party.
 These can include a wide variety of things such as accidents, malpractice, assaults, or other reckless actions that have had fatal consequences.